WolframRavenwolf/AI-Hotkeys/README.md

 ## Usage

 When you launch **AI-Hotkeys**, it minimizes to the system tray.
-The app operates primarily through hotkeys, with no visible user interface except for the optional Clipboard Editor.
+The app operates primarily through hotkeys, with no visible user interface except for the optional Query Editor.
 The tray icon offers a concise context menu with options to Suspend Hotkeys, Pause Execution, or Exit the application.

 A comprehensive list of hotkeys and detailed usage instructions is provided below.